Support Us

 Thinking Differently About Our Town

 Dumfries is a town at the gateway to Scotland.
-Famous for its relationship with Rabbie Burns, the town is the nodal point of the region (Dumfries and Galloway) and has a strong heritage past, and an even stronger cultural potential.
+Famous for its relationship with Rabbie Burns, the town is the nodal point of the region (Dumfries and Galloway) and has a strong heritage and an even stronger cultural potential.

 Categories